Sample texts from Europe by Rail

 Europe by Rail: The Definitive Guide

 Get a flavour of Europe by Rail.
-Read four extracts from the new 17th edition of the guidebook, published on 12 April 2022.
+Read four extracts from the new 18th edition of the guidebook, which will be published in October 2024.

 We would like to give you an idea of the sort of prose you’ll find in Europe by Rail.
 Well chosen words, and every page in the book is packed with information.
 There are historical anecdotes, evocative descriptions of landscapes, tips on our favourite hotels and lots of advice on how to transform a routine journey into an adventure.

-So here are four samples from the 17th edition of the guidebook, which will be published in mid-April 2022.
+So here are four samples from the 18th edition of the guidebook, which will be published in October 2024.
 We kick off with the introduction to Route 1 in the book, which charts a journey from London to Penzance.

-Then we have an extract from Route 30 – a route which starts in Berlin and ends in Warsaw.
-It’s a route that features for the first time in Europe by Rail.
-Our third sample comes from Route 34 which describes a journey to Košice – Slovakia’s second city.
+Then we have an extract from Route 31 – a route which starts in Berlin and ends in Warsaw.
+Our third sample comes from Route 35 which describes a journey to Košice – Slovakia’s second city.
 Finally, we include one of the Sidetracks mini-features which you’ll find tucked away in the book.
 This one is a reflection on the rise and fall of the compartment coach on European railways.
-It is just one of 25 Sidetracks in the new edition of Europe by Rail.
+It is just one of 26 Sidetracks in the new edition of Europe by Rail.

 Sample 1